 Remove the game hens and rest for 2 to 3 minutes.

-Cut the hens in half along with the spice, or serve them whole with optional garnishes of lemons, fresh rosemary, and thyme.
+Cut the hens in half along with the spine, or serve them whole with optional garnishes of lemons, fresh rosemary, and thyme.
 Try serving this with my Roasted Red Potatoes and Green Beans Almondine.

 Make-Ahead and Storage